Appeals to the Appellate Division from Final Judgments, Decisions, and Actions of the Superior Court

 Will an Appellate Court Allow a Party to Correct or Supplement a Lower Court Record?
 Filing a Motion to Settle the Record

 Sometimes there are mistakes in the record before the lower court in which your case was decided.
 If so, a party who questions whether the record fully and fairly discloses what occurred must prepare and file a motion with the lower court or the state agency to resolve and settle the dispute about the record.
-If you are still dissatisfied with the outcome, then you can file a motion with the appellate court who can then independently review and order a correction of the record or direct the lower court or agency below to do the same.
+If still dissatisfied with the outcome, you can file a motion with the appellate court who can then independently review and order a correction of the record or direct the lower court or agency below to do the same.

 Supplementing an Administrative Agency Record Before the Appellate Court